-Prior to accepting any additional consultancy work not already included in the internal audit plan, the Head of Governance will consider the effect this would have on the completion of the assurance work.
+Prior to accepting any additional consultancy work not already included in the internal audit plan, the Audit and Risk Manager will consider the effect this would have on the completion of the assurance work.
 In accordance with PSIAS, approval will be obtained from the Audit Committee for any consultancy work requested, prior to accepting the engagement.